oneeve8/kobble-data/content/videonarrativehowto.md

 ## Multitasking and Drag And Drop

-First I will show you how to drag and drop links from the internet into Kobble As well as how to use multi tasking productivity features on the iPad as they relate to using Kobble.
+First I will show you how to drag and drop links from the internet into Kobble.

+As well as how to use multi tasking productivity features on the iPad as they relate to using Kobble.

 The iPad has multitasking features that will help you increase your productivity.
 First I will show you how to create a split screen.

-[show split screen and drag and drop a link]

 ## Split Screen